hrubanj/webpage/_posts/2023-08-20-journeymans-tips-on-optimizing-sql-queries.markdown

 should also consider that clustering large table takes a lot of time and needs to happen regularly.
 Otherwise, the chunks won't be balanced, and their benefits will fade.

-Indexes are the most flexible.
+Indices are the most flexible.
 You can usually define as many as you want.
 But bear in mind that each index takes up space and slows down writes to the corresponding table.

 Let's see how we can speed up a simple query by adding an index.
 Imagine we want to tally the posts created within a